-The purpose of this policy is to define expected EMS communications within the WMRMCC area, in compliance with the state Medcom plan.
+The purpose of this policy is to provide the means and expectations for EMS communications with hospitals in the WMRMCC area, to include radio frequencies, channels and recorded phone lines, in compliance with the state Medcom plan.

-I. Alert from EMS to Hospitals:
+I. General Alert from EMS to hospitals:

-- A. EMTrack and EMResource - EMTrack is expected to be utilized as a means for providing hospitals with a preliminary notification of all inbound patients being transported to the Emergency Department.
-Refer to the EMTrack® Utilization Policy for details. - 2.
-EMTrack notification should be generated prior to departure from the scene, when possible.
-If unable, provide the hospital with radio notification and then enter the call into EMTrack after hospital arrival and include "EMTrack entered after patient delivered" in the notes. - 3.
-Participating hospitals are expected to maintain operational sessions of EMTrack and EMResource for the receipt of incoming patient notifications and for monitoring of, and response to, alert messages.
-Refer to the EMResource® Utilization Policy. - 4.
-EMS Dispatch Agencies, PSAP or dedicated Medical Dispatch, or both, are expected to maintain operational sessions of EMTrack and EMResource for the purposes of monitoring hospital availability and for the receipt of alert and MCI messages. - 5.
-Select dispatch entities may be tasked with the creation of event notifications within EMResource for the purposes of MCI, disaster, or significant event notifications when the jurisdictional dispatch center does not have the staffing or capability to create events.
-Refer to the EMResource® Utilization Policy. - 6.
-EMS personnel are accountable for the proper use of the EMTrack notification system. - EMTrack notification of a hospital for low acuity patients (Alpha, Bravo and Charlie patients, unless specifically required to provide a radio report) is sufficient to meet the Medcom requirement of hospital notification.
-(See section II.D of this policy for exceptions) - 8.
-EMTrack is a HIPAA secure platform.
-PHI information, photos and scanned identification are not cached to the sending device and may be included in alerts to the receiving hospitals.
+- A. EMTrack and EMResource - 1.
+EMTrack is expected to be utilized as a means for providing hospitals with a preliminary notification of all inbound patients going to the Emergency Department. - 2.
+EMTrack notification should be entered prior to departure from the scene, when possible.
+If unable, provide the hospital with radio notification and then enter the call into EMTrack after hospital arrival and include "EMTrack entered after patient delivered" in the notes. - Participating hospitals are expected to maintain operational sessions of EMTrack and EMResource for the receipt of incoming patient notifications and for monitoring of and response to alert messages. - 4.
+Dispatch agencies or ambulance agencies, or both, are expected to maintain operational sessions of EMTrack and EMResource for the purposes of monitoring hospital availability and for the receipt of alert messages. - 5.
+Some dispatch entities may be tasked with the creation of event notifications within EMResource for the purposes of MCI, disaster or significant event notifications. - 6.
+EMS personnel are accountable for the proper use of the EMTrack notification system. - 7.
+EMTrack notification of a hospital for low acuity patients (Alpha, Bravo and Charlie patients, unless specifically required to provide a radio report) is sufficient to meet the medcom requirement of hospital notification. - B. Audible Communication with hospitals - Only designated and recorded communications methods should be utilized for compliance with statutory requirements. - 2.
+In addition to EMTrack notifications, radio reports or phone calls are required for all ECHO and DELTA level patients and if any of the following apply (when in doubt, call): - a.
+CHARLIE level trauma patients - b.
+Any time approval is needed, by protocol, for medications or procedures - c.
+Whenever there are two or more patients in the back of the ambulance - d.
+ALL STROKE and STEMI patients - e.
+Unusual situations - f.
+Patients needing isolation or decontamination (DECON) - g.
+If there is a possibility of the hospital diverting the patient - 3.
+Audible reports (radio or phone) shall generally include: - a.
+Patient severity level - b.
+ETA - c.
+Age, gender - d.
+Chief complaint and history of chief complaint - e.
+Significant physical and test findings - f.
+Vital signs - g.
+Treatment provided, requested treatments, if any, and response to treatment - h.
+Additional trauma patient information: current anticoagulant use and pertinent comorbidities